 Kim Dong Chul

 Kim Dong Chul, 64, is an American businessman who was taken into custody in North Korea in October 2015.
 He was accused of committing “offenses in a scheme to overthrow the socialist system of the DPRK,” according to state-run news agency KCNA.
-In March 2016, North Korean officials allege that Kim confessed to espionage charges.
+In March 2016, North Korean officials alleged that Kim confessed to espionage charges.
 In April 2016, Kim was sentenced to 10 years of hard labor for subversion and espionage.

 Kim Hak-song, 55, is an American who was detained in North Korea on May 6, 2017.
-Kim was “a man who was doing business in relation to the operation of Pyongyang University of Science and Technology,” the state-run Korean Central News Agency reported.
+Kim is “a man who was doing business in relation to the operation of Pyongyang University of Science and Technology,” the state-run Korean Central News Agency reported.
 He was detained on suspicion of committing “hostile acts” against the country’s government.
 Pyongyang University of Science and Technology said Kim was doing agricultural development work with the university’s agricultural farm.